-For years, doctors have been divided on the value of vitamin supplements.
-Many contended that supplementary vitamins are a waste of money and potentially even dangerous.
+For years, a vitamin debate has been raging.
+Doctors were divided on the value of vitamin supplements.
+Many contended that vitamin pills are a waste of money and potentially even dangerous.
 They agree with Public Citizen, which headlined a recent issue of its newsletter, “Dietary Supplements Offer Little to No Benefit and May Be Harmful.”

 Are Americans Eating Their Vegetables?

 Others, surveying the typical American diet with its emphasis on processed foods and paucity of vegetables, consider vitamin tablets a form of nutrition insurance.
 They usually emphasize that vitamin supplements are not a substitute for vegetables, whole grains and other components of a healthful diet.
 Is there a way to settle this vitamin debate?

 The balance was upset late in 2011 when results of the Iowa Women’s Health Study were publicized.
 This epidemiological research uncovered a frightening link between taking vitamin supplements and dying prematurely.
 The one exception was calcium tablets–but other studies suggest that supplemental calcium may contribute to arterial plaque.